How To Plan a Mulitchannel Fundraising Campaign

 Look to see who hasn’t contributed yet.
 Concentrate on people who are most likely to donate, such as past donors.
 You may need to send another letter or a reminder postcard to donors who don’t use electronic communication.
 The more you can personalize it, the better.

-You can continue following up in the New Year when donors aren’t as busy.
+You can continue following up in the New Year when your donors aren’t as busy.

 Once is not enough.
 Your fundraising campaign will be more successful with multiple asks and by using multiple channels.
 Good luck!

 Your donors are not the same.
 Some donors have given for at least five years (these donors should get a lot of attention).
 Some are monthly donors.
-Yet, nonprofit organizations fail to recognize that and send everyone the same letter.
+Yet, many nonprofit organizations fail to recognize that and send everyone the same messages.

 I often receive generic, one-size-fits-all communication from organizations that don’t acknowledge I’m a longtime donor or recognize that I’m a monthly donor.
-Um, hello!
+How do you think that makes me feel?

-Don’t you think it’s time to start segmenting your donors?
+Isn’t it time for you to start segmenting your donors?
 If you’re already segmenting your donors, kudos to you!

 You may be worried about how much time this will take.
 Plus, you don’t think your current CRM/database can handle it and it will cost too much to get a better one.

 In reality, it may cost you more not to segment.
-A good CRM/database is worth the investment.
-Segmenting your donors will help you with retention, which costs less than trying to find new donors.
+A good CRM/database is worth the investment because segmenting your donors will help you with retention, which costs less than trying to find new donors.

-You also don’t need to create a 100 different types of letters.
+Your appeals and thank you letters will stand out if you can personalize them and not send everyone the same generic letter.
+You don’t need to create a 100 different types of letters, though.
 Four or five should be sufficient.
-Your appeals and thank you letters will stand out if you can personalize them and not send everyone the same generic letter.

 Here are a few different types of donor groups to help get you started.
 Remember, investing in a good CRM/database will help you with this.